|Wed 23 Apr 8:00||Fellini's 8 1/2 (15)||Cinema||Book/Details|

 Diss Corn Hall

-Located in the East Anglian market town of Diss on the Norfolk Suffolk border, this impressive Grade 2 listed corn hall provides the home for a thriving arts venue offering a lively programme of regular high quality entertainment, from theatre, comedy and cinema to music, family fun and art.
+Located in the East Anglian market town of Diss on the Norfolk / Suffolk border, this impressive Grade 2 listed building, originally built as a corn exchange, is now a thriving arts venue offering regular high quality entertainment from theatre, comedy and cinema to music, family fun and art.

 The DCH Blog